 Or you could have a service make investment choices for you – called a robo-advisor – such as M1 Finance and Betterment.
 You can see our M1 Finance or Betterment reviews to check out more options, and decide if one of them is better than Robinhood or Acorns.

 If you want full control over your investments, it is probably better to stick with Acorns or Robinhood rather than a robo-advisor.
-Robo-advisors do have some benefits, so it’s good to check all your options.
+Robo-advisors have some benefits, so checking all your options is good.

-When you’re choosing between Acorns vs. Robinhood, here are a few differences to consider.
+When choosing between Acorns vs. Robinhood, here are a few differences to consider.

-If you’re looking to start investing, open an account on either platform today!
+If you want to start investing, open an account on either platform today!